victorsantoslexart/react-native-sensor-manager/README.md

 react-native-sensor-manager
 ============================

 Wrapper for react-native.
-Accelerometer, Gyroscope, Magnetometer, Step Counter, Thermometer are supported for now.
+Accelerometer, Gyroscope, Magnetometer, Orientation, Step Counter, Thermometer, LightSensor, and Proximity Sensor are supported for now.

 Add it to your project
 -------------------------